 Against this backdrop, the chair seems oddly modern.

 Climbing in through the one open window in the entire building, we found ourselves in the remains of a pantry.

 It's dark, and it's creepy, and I loved every minute of it.
 This place has been playing on my mind for years.

-The infamous sink.
+The sink smelled of urine.
 I kept my distance.

 Ordinarily, I don't ever look in the fridges in abandoned houses.
 They're a sensory no-no. But this one was already open, so I took a peek...

 Moving past that, the kitchen equipment was all in the largest room in the building, indicative that this was a joint kitchen and dining area.